 S-G-m-D-N-S

-Often summarised as the ‘older form’ of today’s Kaushik Dhwani, Bhinna Shadja’s lineage stretches back over 1000 years, appearing in Matangamuni’s ~8th-century Brihaddeshi and other lakshanagranthas: Sarangdeva’s 13th-century Sangita Ratnakara describes the raga in remarkably similar terms to its modern incarnation (“Bhinna is devoid of Rishabh and Pancham, has Dhaivat as its initial and fundamental note, and Madhyam for its final note”).
-The name refers to its presumed origins as an offshoot of the ancient ‘Shadja-Grama’ base mode (‘Bhinna’ means ‘differentiated’, i.e. ‘differentiated from the Shadja-Grama scale’ – as per the Sangita Ratkanara, “Bhinna is differentiated with reference to four factors: sruti, jati, swara, and purity…”).
-While its phraseologies are relatively free, the shuddha ma vadi exerts the strongest melodic gravity – and some, including Kishori Amonkar, include shuddha Re as part of ornamental flourishes in avroh.
+Often characterised as the ‘older form’ of today’s Kaushik Dhwani, Bhinna Shadja’s lineage stretches back well over 1000 years.
+It appears in numerous ancient shastras: notably including Matangamuni’s Brihaddeshi (~8th-century), Abhinavagupta 11th-century writings (“Bhinnashadaja, Kaushiki, and Bhinnapanchama are favoured in Summer”), and Sarangdeva’s 13th-century Sangita Ratnakara – which describes its scale form in remarkably similar terms to the modern incarnation (“Bhinna is devoid of Rishabh and Pancham, has Dhaivat as its initial and fundamental note, and Madhyam for its final note”).
+The name refers to its presumed origins as an offshoot of the ancient ‘Shadja-Grama’ base mode: ‘Bhinna’ means ‘differentiated’, i.e. ‘differentiated from the Shadja-Grama scale’ (as per the Sangita Ratkanara, “Bhinna is differentiated with reference to four factors: sruti, jati, swara, and purity…”).
+While its phraseologies are relatively unrestricted, the shuddha ma vadi exerts the strongest melodic gravity – and some, including Kishori Amonkar, include shuddha Re as part of ornamental flourishes in avroh.
+Compare to Hindol (tivra Ma instead) and Rajeshwari (komal ga instead).

 • Raga Megalist (365+) •